Sex, Drugs and Alcohol

 Every year, more and more teenagers and young adults are heading abroad on group holidays or backpacking adventures.
 We are not suggesting that these people abstain from having fun altogether (as this would be extremely naïve), but to stay safe we warn them to be sensible.

 Follow the guidelines below, to avoid a holiday disaster;

-• Visit the FCO website before you depart, make sure you are clear on the country’s rules and customs about behaviour, alcohol and drugs– if you follow them, this should prevent you getting into any trouble.
+- Visit the FCDO website before you depart, make sure you are clear on the country’s rules and customs about behaviour, alcohol and drugs– if you follow them, this should prevent you getting into any trouble.

-• Follow the ABTA and FCO advice; know your limits, and do not put yourself in danger.
+- Follow the ABTA and FCDO advice; know your limits, and do not put yourself in danger.
 Do not mess around near balconies, do not swim if drunk or at night, and do not jump off any rocks or peers.
 Use your common sense!